International Brain Tumour Awareness Week – The Moments, Memories, and Pizza

 Moments can change the course of your life.

 One second, I was probably dreaming about landing an Axel, followed by a long blank space.
 The next moment, I was awoken by a bright light.
 Shining in my face.
-I heard a voice, “Oh, and think she’s coming back.”
+I heard a voice, “Oh, think she’s coming around.”

 On September 10, 1991, that’s what happened with my first seizure.
 Six days later, I was diagnosed with my first brain tumour.